MohitGoel92/Classification/README.md

 In the diagram above, max_depth of 2 is given by the blue line and max_depth of 5 is given by the pink.
 For max_depth of 2, we will get four different projected values for our predictions.
 For max_depth of 5 we observe overfitting, therefore finding the optimal balance of the right depth being crucial.

 We keep splitting until the leaf node(s) are pure (only one class remains).
-We may also stop if a maximum depth is reached, or a performance metrics is achieved.
+We may also stop if a maximum depth is reached, or a performance metric is achieved.
 However, methodically we can use *Greedy Search* to find the best split at each step.
 The best split is the one that maximises the *Information Gained* from the split.

+**Note:** Decision Trees split data using impurity measures.
+This is the Greedy algorithm and is not based on statistical assumptions.

 ### Splitting based on Classification Error